UWStout/DinoDiner/README.md

 # DinoDiner

 Installation
-##	Download the exe file and run it on your computer
+## You do not need to install the game; it is installed at https://deusathemis.itch.io/dino-diner

 Credits